DataFire/Integrations/integrations/generated/azure_network_publicipaddress/README.md

 ### PublicIPAddressPropertiesFormat
 * PublicIPAddressPropertiesFormat `object`: Public IP address properties.
+  * ddosSettings `object`: Contains the DDoS protection settings of the public IP.
+    * ddosCustomPolicy `object`: Reference to another subresource.
+      * id `string`: Resource ID.
+    * protectionCoverage `string` (values: Basic, Standard): The DDoS protection policy customizability of the public IP.
+Only standard coverage will have the ability to be customized.
-  * dnsSettings `object`: Contains FQDN of the DNS record associated with the public IP address
+  * dnsSettings `object`: Contains FQDN of the DNS record associated with the public IP address.
-    * domainNameLabel `string`: Gets or sets the Domain name label.The concatenation of the domain name label and the regionalized DNS zone make up the fully qualified domain name associated with the public IP address.
+    * domainNameLabel `string`: The domain name label.
+The concatenation of the domain name label and the regionalized DNS zone make up the fully qualified domain name associated with the public IP address.
 If a domain name label is specified, an A DNS record is created for the public IP in the Microsoft Azure DNS system.
-    * fqdn `string`: Gets the FQDN, Fully qualified domain name of the A DNS record associated with the public IP.
+    * fqdn `string`: The Fully Qualified Domain Name of the A DNS record associated with the public IP.
 This is the concatenation of the domainNameLabel and the regionalized DNS zone.
-    * reverseFqdn `string`: Gets or Sets the Reverse FQDN.
+    * reverseFqdn `string`: The reverse FQDN.
 A user-visible, fully qualified domain name that resolves to this public IP address.
 If the reverseFqdn is specified, then a PTR DNS record is created pointing from the IP address in the in-addr.arpa domain to the reverse FQDN.
   * idleTimeoutInMinutes `integer`: The idle timeout of the public IP address.
   * ipAddress `string`: The IP address associated with the public IP address resource.
   * ipConfiguration [./networkInterface.jsonIPConfiguration](#./networkinterface.jsonipconfiguration)
   * ipTags `array`: The list of tags associated with the public IP address.
-    * items `object`: Contains the IpTag associated with the public IP address
+    * items `object`: Contains the IpTag associated with the object.
-      * ipTagType `string`: Gets or sets the ipTag type: Example FirstPartyUsage.
+      * ipTagType `string`: The IP tag type.
+Example: FirstPartyUsage.
-      * tag `string`: Gets or sets value of the IpTag associated with the public IP.
-Example SQL, Storage etc
+      * tag `string`: The value of the IP tag associated with the public IP.
+Example: SQL.
-  * provisioningState `string`: The provisioning state of the PublicIP resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
+  * provisioningState `string` (values: Succeeded, Updating, Deleting, Failed): The current provisioning state.
-  * publicIPAddressVersion `string` (values: IPv4, IPv6): The public IP address version.
-Possible values are: 'IPv4' and 'IPv6'.
+  * publicIPAddressVersion `string` (values: IPv4, IPv6): IP address version.
-  * publicIPAllocationMethod `string` (values: Static, Dynamic): The public IP allocation method.
-Possible values are: 'Static' and 'Dynamic'.
+  * publicIPAllocationMethod `string` (values: Static, Dynamic): IP address allocation method.
+  * publicIPPrefix `object`: Reference to another subresource.
+    * id `string`: Resource ID.
-  * resourceGuid `string`: The resource GUID property of the public IP resource.
+  * resourceGuid `string`: The resource GUID property of the public IP address resource.

 ### PublicIPAddressSku
-* PublicIPAddressSku `object`: SKU of a public IP address
+* PublicIPAddressSku `object`: SKU of a public IP address.
   * name `string` (values: Basic, Standard): Name of a public IP address SKU.